 First, you’ll need to insulate the room.
 This will allow any heat you release in the room to actually stay inside the room.
 Use fiberglass or foam insulation within the exterior walls and cover the windows with blinds and/or curtains when the sun isn’t shining.

-One of the easiest porch heating options is a radiant panel.
-If you live in a part of the country with mild winters, a radiant panel may be all you need.
+One of the easiest to install porch heating options is a radiant panel.
+If you live in a part of the country with mild winters, a radiant panel may be all you need in regards to a heating system.
 It mounts to the wall like a picture and either plugs into an outlet or can be hardwired to the home’s circuit.
+Some manufacturers even make radiant ceiling panels that can be installed overhead (make sure to check the model to see if it's rated for ceiling installation).
 Radiant panels are used just like space heaters and can heat up to 143 square feet, depending on the unit selected and conditions of the room.
 A radiant panel is the least invasive 3-season porch heater option.

-However, if you want to ensure that the entire porch is evenly heated no matter how harsh the weather is outside, radiant floor heating may be a more suitable option.
-Electric floor heating is great for remodels because it’s easy to connect to existing electrical work.
+However, if you want to ensure that the entire porch is evenly heated no matter how harsh the weather is outside, radiant floor heating systems may be a more suitable option.
+Compared to hydronic systems, electric floor heating is great for remodels because electric systems are easy to connect to existing electrical work.
 It does require you to replace the flooring in order to install the floor-heating system underneath, but you may wish to remove the flooring anyway to insulate the concrete slab subfloor.
-Especially when a floor-heating system is being installed, it’s important to install a layer of insulating underlayment to prevent heat from escaping through the concrete.
-Electric floor-heating systems ensure that the room is evenly heated since the system blankets the entire floor.
+Especially when underfloor heating is being installed, it’s important to install a layer of insulating underlayment to prevent heat from escaping through the concrete.
+Electric floor-heating systems ensure that the room is evenly heated since the system (and heating cables) blankets the entire floor.
 This results in a comfortable temperature throughout the room.

 Radiant heating systems are compatible with nearly every floor type.
 Carpet, laminate, tile and stone are some of the most popular flooring types for sunrooms.
-Electric floor heating can also be installed within a freshly poured concrete slab, which should be kept in mind if you’re thinking of adding a new three-season room to your home.
+Electric floor heating can also be installed when pouring a concrete slab, which should be kept in mind if you’re thinking of adding a new three-season room to your home.
 This slab can either be polished or stamped, or flooring can be installed on top of the heated slab.

 How to Decorate a Sunroom